 What I’ll do better next 12 Week Year

-Firstly, I have learnt from my experience of setting Goal 1.2 and will endeavour to make all of my goals focused and measurable.
-I can’t understate the satisfaction that came with checking things off, and knowing that I was moving forward on my metrics provided a powerful sense of encouragement.
+I have learnt from my experience of setting Goal 1.2 and aim to make all of my goals focused and measurable.
+I can’t understate the satisfaction that came with checking things off.
+Knowing that I was moving forward on my goals provided a powerful sense of encouragement.

 I plan to reduce to three goals for my next 12 Week Year.
 Four goals made things slightly harder to focus appropriately.
-I will have one personal, one professional and one other, the nature of which I am still considering.
+I will have one personal goal, one professional and one other, the nature of which I am still considering.

-It would be much better if I was able to consistently check things off rather than having bursts in some weeks and not in others.
+It would be much better if I was able to consistently check things off rather than having bursts in some weeks and not others.
 Sometimes the gaps – especially in Goals 1.3 and 1.4 – related to factors outside of my control.
-There were certainly weeks, though, when I just dropped the ball.
-For my next 12 Week Year, I plan (and hope) to be much more consistent.
+There were weeks, however, when I just dropped the ball.
+For my next 12 Week Year, I aim to be much more consistent.

-As can be seen from my tables and charts, I might not have set goals with clear-cut lead indicators that can be followed to ensure execution.
-I look forward to planning my next 12 Week Year to see whether I can come up with lead indicators that might allow for nuance in measurement.
+As seen in my tables, I might not have set goals with clear-cut lead indicators that can be followed to ensure execution.
+I look forward to planning my next 12 Week Year to see whether I can come up with more readily measured lead indicators.

 Finally, I want to find an accountability partner.
 I have been playing with the idea of joining a mastermind group for some time, but don’t really know how to find one.
 I would like to think that if I can find someone with similar goals we could help each other move forward.